Almost local metrics on shape space of hypersurfaces in n-space: Geodesic distance on

-\begin{proof} Let $f_0$ be a fixed immersion of $M$ into $\R^n$, and let $f_1$ be a translation of $f_0$ by a vector $h$ of length $\ell$.
-We will show that the $H^p$-distance between $\pi(f_0)$ and $\pi(f_1)$ is bounded by a constant $2L$ that does not depend on $\ell$.
-It follows that the $H^p$-distance can not be bounded from below by the Fr\'echet distance, and this proves the claim.
+{\em Proof}.
+Let $f_0$ be a fixed immersion of $M$ into $\R^n$, and let $f_1$ be a translation of $f_0$ by a vector $h$ of length $\ell$.
+We will show that the $G^{\Ph}$-distance between $\pi(f_0)$ and $\pi(f_1)$ is bounded by a constant that does not depend on $\ell$.
+It follows that the $G^{\Ph}$-distance cannot be bounded from below by the Fr\'echet distance, and this proves the claim.

-For small $r_0$, we calculate the $G^\Phi$-length of the following path of immersions: First scale $f_0$ by a factor $r_0$, then translate it by $h$, and then scale it again until it has reached $f_1$.
-The following calculation shows that under one of the above assumption the immersion $f_0$ can be scaled down to zero in finite $G^\Phi$-path length $L$.
+For small $r_0$, we calculate the $G^\Ph$-length of the following path of immersions: First scale $f_0$ down to a factor $r_0$, then translate it by a vector $h$ of length $\ell$, and then scale it up again around the new origin $h$ until it has reached $f_1$.
+Let $m=\dim(M)$.